-Upon approval of the award of tenure to an individual by the Board of Regents, that individual shall be notified in writing by the President of his/her institution, with a copy of the notification forwarded to the Chancellor.
+Upon approval of the award of tenure to an individual by the Board of Regents, that individual shall be notified in writing by the president of his/her institution, with a copy of the notification forwarded to the Chancellor or his/her designee.
+Should the decision be not to renew a non-tenured faculty member, the process followed is covered in Section 3.1.5.2 and following.